samiralam/rules-compendium/docs/phb/3-character-classes/rogue.md

 ### Level 3: Rogue Subclass

 You gain a Rogue subclass of your choice.
-The [Arcane Trickster](#ArcaneTrickster), [Assassin](#Assassin), [Soulknife](#Soulknife), and [Thief](#Thief) subclasses are detailed after this class’s description.
+The [Arcane Trickster](#ArcaneTrickster), [Assassin](#Assassin), [Soulknife](#Soulknife), and [Thief](#Thief) subclasses are detailed after this class's description.
 A subclass is a specialization that grants you features at certain Rogue levels.
-For the rest of your career, you gain each of your subclass’s features that are of your Rogue level or lower.
+For the rest of your career, you gain each of your subclass's features that are of your Rogue level or lower.

 ### Level 3: Steady Aim

 As a Bonus Action, you give yourself [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on your next attack roll on the current turn.
-You can use this feature only if you haven’t moved during this turn, and after you use it, your Speed is 0 until the end of the current turn.
+You can use this feature only if you haven't moved during this turn, and after you use it, your Speed is 0 until the end of the current turn.

 ### Level 4: Ability Score Improvement